-Historically, the look and layout of hutong would detrmine social status.
-Today, many of Beijing’s hutongs have been demolished to make way for the new, modern Beijing but some remain protected in order to preserve the city’s history.
+Historically, the look and layout of hutong would determine social status.
+Today, many of Beijing’s hutongs have been demolished to make way for the new, modern Beijing but some remain protected to preserve the city’s history.

-Where to Find the Hutongs in Beijing
+Where to Find Hutongs in Beijing

 I spent the best part of a day exploring the cluster of hutongs in central Beijing.
-Near to QianMen metro station, a 15 minute walk from Tiananmen Square and with the popular hostels such as 365 Inn and Leo located in the same neighbourhood, they are easily accessible.
+Near to QianMen metro station, a 15-minute walk from Tiananmen Square and with the popular hostels such as 365 Inn and Leo located in the same neighbourhood, they are easily accessible.

 Although tours of the hutongs are available, I chose to explore them without being on a time limit.
 Big blue signs point the way on the main streets (highlighting the hutong neighbourhood name) and red signs on the wall will mark the specific hutong street you are entering.

-Hustle, Bustle and Chaos
+Life in a Hutong – Hustle, Bustle and Chaos

 Full of traditional courtyard residences (which you obviously can’t enter as people still live here), the hutong streets here are buzzing with life.
-Neighbours engage in loud chatter and play games, street food sizzles and its smell tempts you closer in and motorbikes, bicycles, carts and people whiz by trying to undercut each other in a race to get in and out – noise and movement is all around you.
+Neighbours engage in loud chatter and play games, street food sizzles and its smell tempts you closer in and motorbikes, bicycles, carts and people whiz by trying to undercut each other in a race to get in and out – noise and movement are all around you.

 In another street you will reach calm where an old man sits quietly with his own thoughts, a lady does her laundry and hangs it out to dry in the middle of the walkway and a mother stands peacefully cradling her child in her arms.

 Neatly arranged, the conditions here remain poorer than other parts of the city.
 However, there is still beauty to be found – I especially loved the architecture and doorways; simple yet beautiful.

-I never once felt uneasy when visiting a hutong although I wouldn’t advise to walk around them late at night.
-Some of the outer hutong streets that connect to the main streets in the area have great street food and cheap beer where you will be welcomed by the locals for a midnight feast, but I would never advise to wander alone deep within the hutong neighbourhood itself.
+I never once felt uneasy when visiting a hutong although I wouldn’t advise walking around them late at night.
+Some of the outer hutong streets, that connect to the main streets in the area, have great street food and cheap beer where you will be welcomed by the locals for a midnight feast, but I would never advise wandering alone deep within the hutong neighbourhood itself.

 It’s important to remember that hutongs are residential areas and I certainly felt that a territorial atmosphere existed there.
 Don’t trespass (many doors are open which lead to courtyards), be discreet and ask permission to take a photo if you have to – don’t treat the locals there as a zoo exhibit.

-In some streets I was even asked to leave (via a waving hand gesture) which I respected.
+In some streets, I was even asked to leave (via a waving hand gesture) which I respected.
 This is a community, a person’s private property and their everyday routine, meaning you have to find a fine line between exploring and being nosy.